-In particular, \cite{acilan2025transactionfeemarketdesign} describes a set of properties that are important for a GCM design and then suggests various GCM designs based on these properties.
-We believe one property that was not considered, but should be of the highest importance, is shill-proofness.
-Next, we will describe how fake transactions can be used to shill attack various GCM schemes to reduce gas consumption (user shill attacks) and increase gas consumption (scheduler shill attacks).
-As an example of these attacks, we look at two of the GCMs proposed by \cite{acilan2025transactionfeemarketdesign}.
-Let $\consensusset$ be the set of transactions scheduled, $t(\tx)$ the execution time of $\tx$, $O$ the set of storage keys (objects in our model) accessed, and $\makespan{S}$ the least amount of time taken to execute a subset $S \subseteq \consensusset$.
+We begin by demonstrating how shill attacks can be applied to two of the GCMs proposed by \cite{acilan2025transactionfeemarketdesign}.
+Let $\consensusset$ be the set of transactions scheduled, $t(\tx)$ the execution time of $\tx$, $O$ the set of objects accessed (analogous to the notion of storage keys considered by \cite{acilan2025transactionfeemarketdesign}), and $\makespan{S}$ the least amount of time taken to execute a subset $S \subseteq \consensusset$.